-1. When the Session Recording Database and Session Recording Server are installed on different servers, stop the Session Recording Storage Manager service manually on the Session Recording Server.
-Then upgrade the Session Recording Database first.
-2. Through the Internet Information Services (IIS) Manager, ensure that the Session Recording Broker is running.
-Upgrade the Session Recording Server.
-If the Session Recording Database and Session Recording Server are installed on the same server, the Session Recording Database is also upgraded.
-3. The Session Recording service is back online automatically when the upgrade of the Session Recording Server is completed.
-4. Upgrade the Session Recording Agent (on the master image).
-5. Upgrade the Session Recording Policy Console with or after the Session Recording Server.
-6. Upgrade the Session Recording Player.
+1. When the Session Recording database and Session Recording server are installed on different servers, stop the Session Recording Storage Manager service manually on the Session Recording server.
+Then upgrade the Session Recording database first.
+2. Through the Internet Information Services (IIS) Manager, make sure that the Session Recording Broker is running.
+Upgrade the Session Recording server.
+If the Session Recording database and Session Recording server are installed on the same server, the Session Recording Database is also upgraded.
+3. The Session Recording service is back online automatically when the upgrade of the Session Recording server is completed.
+4. Upgrade the Session Recording agent (on the master image).
+5. Upgrade the Session Recording policy console with or after the Session Recording server.
+6. Upgrade the Session Recording player.

-Deploy the Session Recording Database on cloud SQL database services
+Deploy the Session Recording database on cloud SQL database services

-This section describes how to deploy the Session Recording Database on Azure SQL Managed Instance, on AWS RDS, and on SQL Server on Azure VMs.
+This section describes how to deploy the Session Recording database on Azure SQL Managed Instance, on AWS RDS, and on SQL Server on Azure VMs.

-Deploy the Session Recording Database on Azure SQL Managed Instance or on AWS RDS base on Azure SQL Managed Instance or on AWS RDS.
+Deploy the Session Recording database on Azure SQL Managed Instance or on AWS RDS

+You can also run a single command similar to the following to deploy the Session Recording database on Azure SQL Managed Instance or on AWS RDS.
 For more information, see the preceding [Automate installation](#) section in this article.